libp2p/docs/content/concepts/transports/webrtc.md

 ### Browser-to-Server

+The first use case supported by a native WebRTC transport in libp2p is browser-to-server (as described in the [specifications](https://github.com/libp2p/specs/tree/master/webrtc#browser-to-public-server)).

 libp2p WebRTC enables browsers nodes to connect to public server nodes without those endpoints providing a [TLS certificate](https://aws.amazon.com/what-is/ssl-certificate/) within the browser's trustchain.